 Driving Electrification Through the Power of Data

-We currently work with Clean Cities Coalitions, fleets, state/local governments, vehicle manufacturers, utilities, and charging station providers to develop a national data resource on end-user driving and vehicle charging patterns, vehicle performance, and infrastructure.
-We collect and analyze data to inform planning for:
+Clean Cities Coalitions, fleets, state/local governments, vehicle manufacturers, utilities, plug-in vehicle drivers, and charging station providers are working together to develop a national data resource on end-user driving and vehicle charging patterns, vehicle performance, and infrastructure.
+We are currently recruiting EV drivers who want to participate in this exciting research that will inform planning for:

 - All-electric and plug-in hybrid electric vehicles (PHEVs)